Kuadrant/multicluster-gateway-controller/docs/how-to/multicluster-gateways-walkthrough.md

 ### Place the gateway

 In the hub cluster there will be a single gateway definition but no actual gateway for handling traffic yet.

-This is because we haven't placed the gateway yet onto any of our ingress clusters (in this case the hub and ingress cluster are the same)
+This is because we haven't placed the gateway yet onto any of our ingress clusters (in this case the hub and ingress cluster are the same).

 1. To place the gateway, we need to add a placement label to gateway resource to instruct the gateway controller where we want this gateway instantiated: